dmfbsh/dmfbsh.github.io/_notes/Notebook - Shropshire.md

 ![Screenshot00](Screenshot00.JPG)

-3. Create a folder (using the AHK Shropshire Photography application) for the item in;
+3. Create a new record for the item in the AHK Shropshire Photography application, this will also create a folder in the directory:

 >E:\My Pictures\Published\Shropshire

 ![Screenshot01](Screenshot01.jpg)

-4. In ACDSee assign the original photo to the item (using the AHK Shropshire Photography application) - this also creates the database record
+4. In the AHK Shropshire Photography application, assign the original photo to the item

 ![Screenshot01](Screenshot01.jpg)